FBerding/aifeducation/README.md

 be used to diagnose characteristics of learners from written materials or to estimate the properties of learning and teaching materials.
 In the future, more tasks will be implemented.

+## Sustainability

+Training AI models can be time and energy consuming.
+To help researchers in estimating the ecological impact of their work a sustainability tracker is implemented based on the python library codecarbon by Courty et al. (2023).
+This tracker allows to estimate the energy consumption for CPUs, GPUs, and RAM during training and derives a value for the CO2 emission.
+This value is based on the country’s energy mix where the computer is located.

 ## Installation